Captain (1994 film): Soundtrack

-Release and reception
+Release

+The Tamil version of Captain was released on 25 February 1994, alongside another Sarathkumar starrer Aranmanai Kaavalan.
+The original Telugu version was released on 4 March 1994.
+Although Sarathkumar wanted either the Tamil Captain or Aranmanai Kaavalan to be postponed, the producers remained adamant.

+Reception

-Captain was released on 25 February 1994, alongside another Sarathkumar starrer Aranmanai Kaavalan.
-Malini Mannath, writing for The Indian Express, panned the film: "An insipid screenplay, jerky narration, careless handling of the subject, lack of continuity in scenes and lacklustre performances make Captain one of the worst of [Sarathkumar's] films".
-R. P. R. of Kalki wrote that by looking at the title, he thought this to be a story about a soldier who received a medal, but to his dismay, it had elements of military hotel, action, explosion, murder here and there it is a terrible rupture; on one side let it be that the film offers nothing new but do not understand what it is.
+Malini Mannath, writing for The Indian Express, panned the Tamil version of the film: "An insipid screenplay, jerky narration, careless handling of the subject, lack of continuity in scenes and lacklustre performances make Captain one of the worst of [Sarathkumar's] films".
+Reviewing the same version, R. P. R. of Kalki wrote that by looking at the title, he thought this to be a story about a soldier who received a medal, but to his dismay, it had elements of military hotel, action, explosion, murder here and called it a terrible rupture; on one side let it be that the film offers nothing new but do not understand what it is.